-E. Face Masks
+C. Face Masks

-Students in PS through Grade 5 are required to wear a face mask.
-Each day, a child should arrive at school in a clean face mask (with two extra masks in their bags) and expect to wear it all day to minimize any community spread of COVID-19.
-The face mask should be free of features that will distract from the classroom setting.
+If students in PS through Grade 5 are required to wear a face mask due to health concerns or covid restrictions, the face mask should be free of features that will distract from the classroom setting.
 Plain masks are ideal, and parents should avoid masks with wording or masks that resemble costumes.
 The School reserves the right to have a child change to a plain face mask (extras will be stocked in the office) if the one a child is wearing is causing a distraction.